 How to get there

-Located in Watarrka National Park, in the south-west corner of the Northern Territory.
-Kings Canyon is 450km (4 hours) from Alice Springs and from Uluru its 300km (3-4 hours).
+Located in Watarrka National Park, in the southwest corner of the Northern Territory.
+Kings Canyon is 450km (4 hours) from Alice Springs and from Uluru, it is 300km (3-4 hours).

 There are a couple of different road options to consider which are explained below.

-Meerenie loop is another unsealed road, 4wd recommended and you need to a permit to access.
-For more information click here: permits.
+Meerenie Loop is another unsealed road, 4WD recommended and you need a permit to access it.
+For more information click here.

 Other hikes near Kings Canyon

 The carpark at Kings Canyon is also the starting point for shorter walks such as Kings Creek Walk which is an easier 2.6km hike leading into the floor of the canyon.
 The sheltered environment of the depths is a great escape on a hot day, with plenty of shade and spectacular views of the canyon.